HariSekhon/Dockerfiles/README.md

 Docker Images containing hundreds of my published tools and the supporting technologies to run full functional test suites.

-##### Contains 37 repos with 139 tags including many different versions of [official software](https://github.com/HariSekhon/Dockerfiles#official-technologies):
+##### Contains 37 repos with around 120 tags (not including 'latest'), many different versions of [official software](https://github.com/HariSekhon/Dockerfiles#official-technologies):

 * [My GitHub repos](https://github.com/HariSekhon) with all dependencies pre-built
-* NoSQL, RDBMS & OS images used for development and functional test suites
+* Hadoop, NoSQL & OS images used for development and functional test suites

 These images are all available pre-built on [My DockerHub](https://hub.docker.com/u/harisekhon/).